What are the Best Stock Photography Platforms to Get Started & Make Money?

 5. StoryBlocks (Video)

-StoryBlocks is not the worst because it’s number 5.
-It’s truly one of the best platforms!
+StoryBlocks is not the worst because it’s number five, as it’s truly better than most!

-Worst Stock Photography Agencies
+What are the Worst Stock Photography Agencies?

-If an agency has a website that looks like it hasn’t been updated since 2003, then stay away.
-I’m not kidding when I say there are some out there like that such as PantherMedia ScanStockPhoto, or Crestock.
-These trashy sketchy platforms are not worth your time.
+If an agency has a website that looks like it hasn’t been updated since 2003, stay away.

 1. Shutterstock